Archery World Youth C’ships: Indians reach finals in four team events across recurve, compound

 Indian archers reached four finals across the team events in recurve and compound categories (cadet and junior) at the Archery World Youth Championships in Wroclaw, Poland.

-In addition to the multiple team event finals (trio of women or men), the recurve junior mixed team of Komalika Bari and Sushant Salunkhe are also through to the final as India capped off a good run in the elimination rounds on Friday.
+In addition to the multiple team event finals (trio of women or men), the recurve junior mixed team of Komalika Bari and Parth Sushant Salunkhe are also through to the final as India capped off a good run in the elimination rounds on Friday.

 In the recurve events, the junior (U-21) men’s team and cadet (U-18) men’s team made it to the gold medal matches on Sunday.